MicrosoftDocs/minecraft-creator/creator/TestDocs/ResourcePack.md

 ![Image of UUIDGenerator.net home screen with a custom UUID generated out](\Media\BehaviorPack\UUID.png)

-1. Copy and paste a UUID into the Header section
+1. Copy and paste a UUID into the Header section.
+The UUID will need to be pasted between the quotation ("") marks in order to be read correctly.
+1. Reload the webpage in order to generate a new UUID for use in the Modules section.
-1. Copy and paste another UUID into the Module section.
+1. Copy and paste the new UUID into the Modules section in-between the quotation marks.
 1. Save the manifest file.

 ## Changing the Dirt block